flintuxos/flintuxos/README.md

 # Flintux OS

-**Flintux OS is a linux distribution based on the monolithic linux kernel that aims to be very light on resources and minimalist.**
+**Flintux OS is a linux distribution based on the monolithic linux kernel that aims to be light on resources and minimalist.**

 Flintux OS is built with buildroot.
-This means it can be configured using the 'make menuconfig' command in the source code directory, then it can be built into a .img file using the 'make' command to be used in an external drive.
+This means that it can be configured using the 'make menuconfig' command in the source code directory, then it can be built into a .img file using the 'make' command to be used in an external drive.

 ## Window Manager
 Flintux OS uses 'twm' as its window manager due to it being customizable and lightweight.
 Since it is a pretty old window manager, finding tutorials for doing certain things with twm shouldn't be too difficult.